sayed3li97/Flutter-Firestore-CRUD/README.md

 3. Start a new project
 4. Create a Firestore database
 5. Create a "books"" collection
-6. Add a new record with a "title" and "author" fileds
+6. Add a new record with a "title" and "author" fields
 7. Download and input google-service.json to the correct location
 8. Run flutter pub get

+---
 If you are new to flutter and firebase check the video bellow to get more information on how to connect your flutter app with firebase project.